Ushizu Station: Lines

 The station is served by the Nagasaki Main Line and is located 34.2 km from the starting point of the line at Tosu.

+Platforms

 Station layout

 The station consists of two side platforms serving two tracks.
 The station building is a brick structure resembling a traditional warehouse.
 Besides a staffed ticket windown, the waiting room doubles as an exhibition area featuring local products.
 Access to the opposite side platform is by means of a footbridge.

 Management of the station has been outsourced to the JR Kyushu Tetsudou Eigyou Co., a wholly owned subsidiary of JR Kyushu specialising in station services.
 It staffs the ticket window which is equipped with a POS machine but does not have a Midori no Madoguchi facility.